-Chantal is a government law specialist with more than 10 years' experience providing specialist legal advice to the Commonwealth, State and local government.
-Her experience ranges from major procurement and tendering projects to advising on administrative law matters.
+Chantal is a government law specialist with more than 15 years' experience providing specialist legal advice to the Commonwealth, State and local government.
+Her experience ranges from major procurement and tendering projects to advising on administrative law matters and is an information law specialist with deep experience in privacy, FOI, surveillance and other compulsory information access processes.
 She understands the pressures that government departments face from her recent in-house experience as the Deputy General Counsel of the NSW Police Force.

 In 2011, Chantal was recognised by the Law Society of New South Wales as an Accredited Specialist in Government and Administrative Law.